-It was this key 20th century movement which extended the boundaries of what was considered art, paving the way for movements such as Futurism, Constructivism, Orphism, and Vorticism, and in a more general sense, revolutionising art and laying the groundwork for the entire of 20th Modern art as we know it.
+Cubism was this key 20th-century movement which extended the boundaries of what was considered art, paving the way for movements such as Futurism, Constructivism, Orphism, and Vorticism, and in a more general sense, revolutionizing art and laying the groundwork for the entire of 20th Modern art as we know it.
 Nonetheless, as inextricably linked Cubism was with abstraction, for Picasso, "there is no abstract art.”
-His works pursued abstraction but in a way which always took reality as a starting point, and worked in a way which always left an imprint of the real on the canvas, despite its abstract appearance.
+His works pursued abstraction but in a way that always took reality as a starting point, and worked in a way that always left an imprint of the real on the canvas, despite its abstract appearance.

 Featured image: Pablo Picasso - The Bull (Le Taureau), state VII, 1945.
 Lithograph.
 Composition: 12 3/16 x 18 7/16" (31 x 46.8 cm); sheet: 13 1/16 x 19 7/16" (33.2 x 49.3 cm).
 Edition: proof outside the edition of 18 proofs.
 Mrs. Gilbert W. Chapman Fund.
 MoMA Collection. © 2019 Estate of Pablo Picasso / Artists Rights Society (ARS), New York.